Leadership

 4PL Services Director

-Ish has 25 years’ experience managing private and public health supply chains across 60 countries in Africa, Asia Pacific, America, Europe and the Middle East.
+Ish has 30 years of experience managing transportation and logistics in private and public health supply chains in the developing world.

-Ish joined PFSCM in 2013, as the Freight and Logistics Unit Lead, and has played an instrumental leadership role in transforming and innovating operations since then.
+He joined PFSCM in 2013, as the Freight and Logistics Unit Lead, and has been instrumental in building and transforming PFSCM’s differentiated, category-based freight services approach since then.

-Today, as PFSCM’s 4PL Services Director, he is driving service excellence and cost optimization to deliver value for money to our clients.
-He regularly represents PFSCM at public forums, and has become well known in the humanitarian logistics sector where he actively engages stakeholders to improve public health supply chains.
+Today, as PFSCM’s 4PL Services Director, he is driving service excellence and cost optimization through deepening strategic partnerships with best-of-breed 3PLs to deliver the best value for money to our clients.
+Passionate about improved public health supply chain outcomes, Ish regularly represents PFSCM at public forums and has become well-known in the humanitarian logistics sector.

-Ish holds a BSc (HONS) in Political Science and Administration from the University of Zimbabwe and acquired several Logistics and Supply Chain qualifications.
+Ish holds a BSc (HONS) in Political Science and Administration and has acquired several qualifications in logistics and supply chain management.

 Suzanne Veit